What is YOUR Definition of a Budget Wedding?

-Then, as always, my favorite gentleman would calm me down and remind me that the reception is just a party.
-He would remind me that we’re getting married, and at the end of the day it doesn’t matter if there are fancy centerpieces or $5 per piece invitations.
-It only matters that at the end of the day, we’re husband & wife.
+At the end of the day, it doesn’t matter if there are fancy centerpieces or $5 per piece invitations.
+It only matters that at the end of the day, you’re married!

-So readers, have you had issues explaining or justifying your budget (or as I like to call it “within your means”) wedding to friends, family & the occasional nosy stranger?
-How do you go about it?
+So readers, have you had issues explaining or justifying your budget (or as we like to call it “savvy”) wedding to friends, family & the occasional nosy stranger?
+Share about it in the community!